massalabs/massa-standards/README.md

 This is MassaLabs implementation of [the ERC721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).

+## Massa Domain Name Service

+The [Massa Domain Name Service standard](smart-contracts/assembly/contracts/dns/dns.ts) defines a common set of rules for creating and managing Massa-based domain names.

+This is MassaLabs implementation of [the ENS](https://docs.ens.domains/).

 ## Massa Units

 The [Massa Units standard](units.md) defines a set of common units of measurement for use on the Massa blockchain.